 Is Freediving safe?
 Yes, as long as you’re properly trained, you practice responsible diving and dive with other certified divers.
 Everything has risks, it’s no different than riding a bicycle or walking down the street.
 Proper training will also help minimize risks and the more you train the more you get to know your body’s limits.
 It's also important to condition your body to the changes that are happening when you begin to freedive.

 Why do I need an instructor when I have countless blogs and YouTube videos bookmarked?
-The issues with blogs and Vlogs is that information can be out of date, it's time consuming to research and can be overwhelming.
+The issue with blogs and Vlogs is that information can be out of date, it's time-consuming to research and can be overwhelming.
 When you have an instructor they can explain everything you need to know and if you have questions they can quickly answer you.
 What’s available online is great as supplemental but doesn’t replace the need for an instructor.
-When it comes to actually practicing what you’ve learned, an instructor plays a more important role.
-If there’s any issues with your technique it can be corrected immediately before bad techniques become bad habits.
-Doing certain skills incorrectly can be a liability to your safety.
+When it comes to practicing what you’ve learned, an instructor plays a more important role.
+If there are any issues with your technique it can be corrected immediately before bad techniques become bad habits.
+Doing certain skills incorrectly can be a liability to you and your buddy's safety.

 People have died in Ontario attempting to teach themselves Freediving and trying to retrieve items dropped in the lake.
 A pool lifeguard doesn’t qualify as a dive buddy.
 They are responsible for everyone at the pool and must be able to watch everyone; swimmers are at the surface, freedivers are below.
 Freediving requires someone with experience and must be in the water looking at the diver for subtle signs of blackout and other issues that could occur while freediving.
 People have died in public pools with lifeguards present.
 These accidents are tragic and absolutely preventable.

 Not only families struggle with the loss, so do the lifeguards and other people present at the pool.